 Enjoy the views of the old lava flows inside Sierra Negra crater, before heading further on to Volcan Chico.
 The landscape quickly changes to a barren volcanic wasteland, with interesting rock features like hornitos (volcanic ovens), and a surreal moon-like topography.

-The trek is 6km roundtrip in total, with elevation gain of 200m.
+The trek is 6km roundtrip in total, with an elevation gain of 200m.
 The Volcan Chico section can be challenging terrain to navigate.

 Tagus Cove (Caleta Tagus)